lorenzo-stoakes/linux-vm-notes/rough.md

   Some fine-grained caching stuff going on there, cover.
 Also PCD (Page-level Cache Disable) and PWT (Page-level Write-Through) flags.

-* Carefully check whether the `_PAGE_PSE` flag in a PUD or PMD means that the entry refers to the final physical page, or whether it indicates the next level page table page is larger.
-I very strongly believe the former is the case, but need to investigate to be sure.

 * Confirm that, by default, accessed and dirty flags are cleared in memory pages.